OlisProgramming/PyGameSimplified/README.md

 * Line spaces: Each `begin` and `end` statement should have their own new line.
 * Furthermore, phrases should not share lines with other phrases, and they should not span more than one line, except in cases of very long lines (over 79 chars).
 * Comments: Place comments two or more spaces away from code.
 One space only should be allowed after the `#` symbol before commented documentation.
+* Use long continuous lines of `#`s (over 10) to separate parts of code.
+* To title certain parts of code, use 5 `#`s then the title name in all caps then 5 `#`s again, e.g.: `##### DRAW CALLS #####`
 * Between classes/functions: allow two line breaks between two classes, two functions or the beginning of a class.
 Documentation in comments counts as lines IN the class/function.
+* Inline Documentation: Documentation should be immediately one line before the item it is documenting, leaving one blank line before it to separate it from previous code.
+Classes should have class name on the first line of documentation, then an empty line (still with `#` symbol), then further documentation.
+Certain documentation items can be given using this set of annotations:
+	- `@author NAME` states who authored the file.
+	- `@date DD/MM/YY` is the date the file was CREATED, not last updated.
+	- `@param NAME` is a parameter or argument to a specific function (once this feature is added).
+	- `@return VAR_TYPE NAME` or `@return NAME` shows what this function returns, e.g. `@return StrLit greeting`.
+It is recommended to use `@return Str/String` as opposed to `@return StrLit` because Python does not support pointers to variables (so the `String` keyword would be unused)
+	- `@todo` is what the user indends to add in the future.
+	- `@see FILE_NAME/CLASS_NAME` recommends to the user to also look at said file/class for extra information.
+	- `@see CLASS_NAME's FUNCTION_NAME/VARIABLE_NAME` is as above but shows functions and variables instead.

 Examples of these rules in action:
 ```